Menu

 Credit: D23

 Taking a trip to Disney can require a lot of planning, spending, and saving if you’re doing it right!
-Your Disney vacation should be nothing short of Mickey bars, popcorn, and pixie dust, eliminating any stress that comes along with planning the perfect trip.
-You don’t need a travel agent, or an authorized Disney vacation planner to have the best-planned Disney trip.
+Your Disney vacation should be nothing short of Mickey bars, popcorn, and pixie dust, eliminating any stress with planning the perfect trip.
+You don’t need a travel agent or an authorized Disney vacation planner to have the best-planned Disney trip.
 With these ten tips, you can save in plenty of ways.

 There is a certain kind of magic in staying at a Walt Disney World Resort or Disneyland Resort.
-Getting to experience all the theme Parks like Magic Kingdom, Hollywood Studios, and even the water parks like Blizzard Beach.
-At Disney World, there are so many resort options, to make your vacation fit your budget.
+Getting to experience all the theme parks like Magic Kingdom and Hollywood Studios, as well as the water parks like Blizzard Beach and Typhoon Lagoon, is a highlight of any trip.
+At Disney World, there are so many resort options to make your vacation fit your budget.
 These tips will help your Disney experience feel easy, regardless of your Disney destination.

-Disney allows you to bring some belongings into the Park, so take advantage of the potential savings!
-A backpack that’s comfy and not too large or bulky can help you save on food and refreshments.
-Bring a reusable water bottle for ride lines and some snacks while you’re walking the parks.
-If you are visiting Disney Water Park, like Typhoon Lagoon, you can keep your belongings in a locker yet access it whenever you need a sip or a snack.
+Disney lets you bring belongings into the park, so take advantage of the potential savings!
+A comfy backpack that’s not too large or bulky can help you save on food and refreshments.
+Bring a reusable water bottle for ride lines and snacks while walking the parks.
+If you visit a Disney water park, like Typhoon Lagoon, you can keep your belongings in a locker, yet access them whenever you need a sip or a snack.

 Credit: Disney